tpeetz/go-neuralnet/README.md

-# go-neuralnet
+# Go Neuralnet

-Neural networks in Go
+Go Neuralnet is a library for neural networks.